Denton, Cambridgeshire

 Denton is a hamlet and former civil parish, now in the parish of Denton and Caldecote, in Cambridgeshire, England.
 Denton lies approximately 11 mi north-west of Huntingdon.
 Denton is situated within Huntingdonshire which is a non-metropolitan district of Cambridgeshire as well as being a historic county of England.
 Denton has approximately 12 houses.
 In 1931 the parish had a population of 76.

-All Saints Church in Denton, substantially rebuilt 1629–1671, but with 12th and 13th century elements, was abandoned in the early 1960s and is currently in a ruinous state.
+All Saints' Church in Denton, substantially rebuilt 1629–1671, but with 12th- and 13th-century elements, was abandoned in the early 1960s and is currently in a ruinous state.
+It is largely the result of rebuilding campaigns of 1629 and 1665 by the antiquary, Sir Robert Cotton, 1st Baronet, of Connington (1571-1631) and his grandson, Sir John Cotton, 3rd Baronet (1621-1702).
 However, the roofless church and tower remain Grade II listed and occasional services and events are held within.
+In 2024, the Diocese of Ely has plans for conversion to a house.

 History

 In 1085 William the Conqueror ordered that a survey should be carried out across his kingdom to discover who owned which parts and what it was worth.
 The survey took place in 1086 and the results were recorded in what, since the 12th century, has become known as the Domesday Book.
 Starting with the king himself, for each landholder within a county there is a list of their estates or manors; and, for each manor, there is a summary of the resources of the manor, the amount of annual rent that was collected by the lord of the manor both in 1066 and in 1086, together with the taxable value.

 Denton was listed in the Domesday Book in the Hundred of Normancross in Huntingdonshire; the name of the settlement was written as Dentone in the Domesday Book.
 In 1086 there was just one manor at Denton; the annual rent paid to the lord of the manor in 1066 had been £5 and the rent had fallen to £4 in 1086.

 The Domesday Book does not explicitly detail the population of a place but it records that there was 13 households at Denton.
 There is no consensus about the average size of a household at that time; estimates range from 3.5 to 5.0 people per household.
 Using these figures then an estimate of the population of Denton in 1086 is that it was within the range of 45 and 65 people.